The Stunning Basalt Canyon in Nahal Tavor Nature Reserve

 Type of hike: Circular.

 Difficulty: Most of this hike is easy.
-However, there are some slightly difficult parts with climbing over rocks.
-Also, one area where it is necessary to climb up rungs on a cliff, although this is not difficult nor dangerous.
+However, there are some slightly difficult sections with climbing over rocks.
+In one area it is necessary to climb up rungs on a cliff, although this is neither difficult nor dangerous.
 There are four river crossings on boulders, but these also are not difficult.
 Towards the end of the hike is a fairly steep and long climb up a rocky path.
-A pair of walking sticks can be helpful for this hike.
+A pair of walking sticks can be helpful, especially for the stream crossings

 Directions: Enter “Kibbutz Gazit” into Waze.
 This will bring you to the entrance to the kibbutz.
 Green signs to נחל תבור within the kibbutz will take you past the cowsheds.
 Turn left here.
-Exit the far side of the kibbutz by following the sign לשמורת נחל תבור and you will shortly come to parking areas on either side of the road.
+Follow the sign לשמורת נחל תבור to exit the far side of the kibbutz.
+You will come shortly to parking areas on either side of the road.

 I